-Healthy Baked Eggplant Parmesan is layered with baked, not fried eggplant, tomato sauce and mozzarella cheese for a delicious meal the whole family is going to love!
+Healthy Baked Eggplant Parmesan is layered with baked, not fried eggplant, homemade marinara sauce and mozzarella cheese for a delicious meal the whole family is going to love!

 Healthy Baked Eggplant Parmesan

 Eggplant Parmesan is one of my favorite recipes.
-Only I don’t like all the added calories of frying the eggplant.
-Today I’m going to share with you my secret to Healthy Baked Eggplant Parmesan.
+Only I don't like all the added calories that results in frying the breaded eggplant slices.
+Today I'm going to share with you my secret to Healthy Baked Eggplant Parmesan.

 You can read and print out the recipe for Healthy Baked Eggplant Slices on the post I did last week here.
 Once the eggplant slices are baked, I like to create stacks of Eggplant Parmesan with the slices.

-I don’t like to have a casserole dish with layers of eggplant that you have to cut in to for serving.
-I like the presentation of stacks of delicious Eggplant Parmesan served this way is so pretty, don't you think?
+I don't like to have a casserole dish with layers of eggplant that you have to cut in to for serving.
+The presentation of stacks of delicious Eggplant Parmesan served this way is so pretty, don't you think?

 How to Make Healthy Baked Eggplant Parmesan

-Put a spoonful of homemade tomato sauce on the bottom of a baking pan.
-Place an eggplant slice on top.
-I was only making enough for two people.
-But if you’re making for a crowd, use a bigger baking pan and space out the eggplant slices accordingly.
+For this recipe, I was only making enough to serve for two people.
+However, if you're making this recipe for a crowd, use a bigger baking pan and space out the eggplant slices accordingly.

 Tips for Baking Eggplant Parmesan